Laguerre reconstruction of the correlation function on Baryon Acoustic Oscillation scales: Methodology

 Our starting point is motivated by \cite{Bharadwaj1996} and \cite{rpt}, and states that the evolved pair correlation function is related to that predicted by linear theory (i.e. the initial one multiplied by a growth factor) by a convolution:

 The approximate sign here is because we are ignoring what are sometimes called `mode coupling' terms that are known to be small \cite{rpt,bkPeaks}.
 We discuss how to include them later.
-We have used $G$ to indicate that the smearing kernel is Gaussian; $\Sigma$ is its width (the rms value).
-While its exact value is not important for the argument which follows, it is useful to know that it is well approximated by $\int dk P_{\rm L}(k)/3\pi^2$, where $P_{\rm L}(k)$ is the linear theory power spectrum \cite{rpt}.
+We have used $G$ to indicate that the smearing kernel is Gaussian; $\Sigma$ is its rms (in Mpc).
+While its exact value is not important for the argument which follows, it is useful to know that $\Sigma^2\approx\int dk P_{\rm L}(k)/3\pi^2$, where $P_{\rm L}(k)$ is the linear theory power spectrum \cite{rpt}.
 For cosmological models of current interest, $\Sigma$ is proportional to the linear theory growth factor $D(z)$ and is substantially smaller than the BAO scale.

-The top panel of Fig.~\ref{fig:smoothing} shows the effect of smoothing on the shape of the correlation function: the most obvious effect is that smoothing smears out the peak and dip.
+The top panel of Fig.~\ref{fig:smoothing} shows the effect of smoothing on the shape of the correlation function.
+The most obvious effect is that smoothing smears out the peak and dip.
 Crosses show the peak and dip positions for each smeared correlation function: they change with smearing scale, but it is apparent that their average may be more stable.
-Indeed, there is a scale in between the peak and dip which is almost unaffected by the smearing.
-Following \cite{PaperI}, the linear point is defined as the midpoint between the peak and dip:
+Indeed, as first noticed by \cite{PaperI}, the linear point scale